astrojs/rawimage.js/README.md

 This function is relevant to color composites, setting the `Q` parameter in the Lupton algorithm.

     drawColor(r_identifier, g_identifier, b_identifier)
 Render a color composite by specifying the identifiers for each channel.
-Note: `setScales`, `setAlpha`, and `setQ` must be called prior to this function.
+Note: `setScales`, `setAlpha`, and `setQ` must be called prior to this function, this WebFITS does not provide any default values.

 ## Examples